-35. The guidelines file is available on the Ministry of Health website often contain extracted food components or additives).
+The national nutrition guidelines issued by the Israeli Ministry of Health 35 recommend a diet based on Mediterranean diet principles, rich in a variety of unprocessed plant-based foods including vegetables, fruit, legumes, whole grains, olive oil, nuts and seeds, and a combination of animal-based foods, such as eggs, chicken, and fish.
+The Ministry of Health recommends reducing the consumption of highly processed foods (foods that have undergone industrial processing and often contain extracted food components or additives).
 Although processed foods are widely available and convenient, a diet based on them is unhealthy and has been linked to a range of ailments, including obesity, increased risk of chronic illnesses and cancer, a change in the microbiome, and more 36.
 The Ministry of Health's recommendations, reflected in the concept of the "food rainbow," have health, environmental, social, and economic benefits.